 A high API is desired as more gasoline can be extracted from it and a low sulfur content is desired as less processing is needed to remove or capture the excess sulfur.

 Most crude oil is refined into fuels that we use in a vehicle, gasoline, diesel and jet fuel.
 Very little is used in electrical generation, therefore I was not able to find a cost of generating electricity.
 For direct use, I am showing gasoline.

 Natural gas consists of mostly methane.
 Similar to crude oil and coal it is formed from decaying organic matter and therefore is found close to both coal and crude oil layers.
 When extracting oil in the 19th and 20th century it was common to burn off the unwanted natural gas.

 Natural gas is very important and is mostly used directly.
 It is a low density fuel compared to crude oil and coal, so it has limitation were it can be used.
-But, it is relatively clean burning, making it useful domestic heating and electricity generation.
+It is relatively clean burning, making it useful domestic heating and electricity generation.

 Natural gas is classified by how pure the methane is but is not a large a factor as seen in crude oil and coal.
-Processing the natural gas involves striping out sulfur, ethane, propane, butanes and natural gasoline so it is under limits.
+Processing the natural gas involves striping out sulfur, ethane, propane, butanes and natural gasoline so it is under limits set by the government.

 When converting to electricity, most natural gas-fire electrical generation uses a combined-cycle gas turbines process with a conversion efficiency of 62%.

 Natural gas is used both in direct consumption for heating, cooking and in electrical generation.
 It also has lower CO2 emissions than other fossil fuels making it more environmentally friendlily option in comparison.